 Strategy consulting firms partner with all market-leading software and services providers, often partner with more than one.
 Further, resellers, partners, and channel partners have dedicated resources within tech companies making problem resolution faster and easier.

-7. Market leadership and leading edge
+7. Market leadership

 Strategy consultants have the ability to choose market leaders to provide solutions for situations, environments and needs that are unique to each client.
 Most are not only aware of industry trends, but are often the ones setting them.